Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights

 Final Conclusion.

-This is just my opinion: I think that, whatever scale you choose, you should definitely keep in mind that not every scale is available for collectors or artisans miniaturists.
-Although some professionals aim for expertise in a particular scale or niche.
+This is just my opinion: I think that, whatever scale you choose, you should definitely keep in mind that not every scale is available for collectors or artisans and miniaturists.

 Which one do you prefer?
 I love the 1:24 scale for miniature kits ( I could NOT make the parts myself, it would be way too tiny to cut out with the craft table saw ).

 To make them myself from scratch, I really prefer the most common dollhouse miniatures 1:12 scale, because then I can still buy ornaments that I can’t make myself, to really put my dollhouse FULL of stuff.
-It is so much fun to just look at everything and fantasize about the ‘people’ living in it 🙂
+It is so much fun to just look at everything and fantasize about the ‘people’ living in it πŸ™‚

 Do you have any questions or comments?
 You are very welcome to post them under this article!